testit-tms/api-client-golang/docs/TestPointShortApiResult.md

 ### NewTestPointShortApiResult

-`func NewTestPointShortApiResult(id string, statusModel TestStatusApiResult, iterationId string, testSuiteId string, ) *TestPointShortApiResult`
+`func NewTestPointShortApiResult(id string, isDeleted bool, statusModel TestStatusApiResult, iterationId string, testSuiteId string, ) *TestPointShortApiResult`

 NewTestPointShortApiResult instantiates a new TestPointShortApiResult object This constructor will assign default values to properties that have it defined,